- About Us

 If you are a woman discovering an unplanned pregnancy, trust that God has plans to give you hope and a future.
 This is not the event you expected in your life at this time, but it is now a part of your life’s story.
 Whether you’re single or perhaps married with other children, God has a plan for this situation.
 He promises “that in all things God works for the good of those who love him.”
 (Romans 8:28)

 Ask God if parenting or adoption is part of his plan for your future.
 Is the baby you’ve conceived part of a bigger, different story?
-If so, trust him no matter whether it is to parent or place.
+If so, trust him whether it is to parent or place.
 If adoption is in your plans, He will lead you to the perfect family for you and your child.
 Remember, God’s plan is to give you hope and a future.